ibm-cloud-docs/vpc/block_storage_vpc_byok_encryption.md

 ```
 {: screen}

 You can also create volumes with customer-managed encryption during instance provisioning.
-For more information, see [Provisioning instances with customer-managed encrypted volumes from the CLI](#provision-byok-cli).

 ## Creating data volumes with customer-managed encryption with the API
 {: #data-vol-encryption-api}